ezsystems/commerce-documentation/docs/guide/customers/customers.md

 The customers are directly connected to the ERP system if they have a customer number or/and a contact number.

+The ERP system usually identifies customers by their customer numbers.
-The customer number is usually the main reference to the ERP system and it is stored as a read-only Field in the User Content item.
+The customer number is stored as a read-only Field in the User Content item.

 The shop gets the information from the ERP automatically when user information (customer profile data) is requested for the first time.